 Most homes in South Jersey have Low PH.
 According to government regulations, a healthy PH level should be between 6.5-8.5.
 The lower your PH number, the more acidic your water becomes (Sulfuric Acid has a PH level of 1.84).
 The limestone used in this system can cause water hardness.

-Water hardness and calcium build up is another problem faced by many home owners.
-Calcium build up can clog piping and cause inefficiencies in your water heating systems.
+Water hardness and calcium build-up are other problems faced by many homeowners.
+Calcium buildup can clog piping and cause inefficiencies in your water heating systems.

-Nitrate is a tasteless, colorless, and ordorless compound that cannot be detected unless your water is chemically tested.
+Nitrate is a tasteless, colorless, and odorless compound that cannot be detected unless your water is chemically tested.
 Nitrate is extremely harmful as it can prevent blood from carrying oxygen properly.
 Symptoms are seen more often in infants, small children, and the elderly.
-If you have a private water supply, or live in a high-risk area, where fertilizers are frequently used, you should have your water tested annually.
-EnviroSafe can do this test in-house at time of servicing.
+If you have a private water supply or live in a high-risk area, where fertilizers are frequently used, you should have your water tested annually.
+EnviroSafe can do this test in-house at the time of service.

 A water treatment filter uses a dense but light resin to capture foreign materials, such as iron and other particles.
 The resin used in a water filter does not dissolve into water.
 However, the mechanical filter valve that backwashes periodically to clean the system should be serviced on an annual basis.